John Sykes Fayette: Presbyterian ministries

 Barton Stone Church in Hamilton, Ontario, constructed from 1845 to 1847.
 Rev. Fayette was minister from 1845 to 1850.

 Often described as an "educated mulatto", Fayette moved to Canada in 1839 after being licensed by the Cleveland Presbytery.
 In 1840, he founded the "Wellington Institute" in the Waterloo region of Berlin, Ontario (known today as Kitchener, Ontario), teaching local and Mennonite children for two years.
 A couple notable names who attended the school included Jacob Yost Shantz and Israel D. Bowman.
 The Institute did not attract enough students to make ends meet, and closed after two years.

 Fayette was finally licensed in Canada by the Presbytery of Niagara.
 He then became a minister for several Presbyterian congregations, first in Ancaster in 1844 and then at Barton Stone Church from 1845 to 1850.
 The church, which still stands in Hamilton, Ontario, was completed in 1847.
-Other cities Fayette served as minister included St. Vincent, Tecumseh, and Watford.
+Other places Fayette served as minister included St. Vincent, New Tecumseth, and Watford.

 Fayette died on February 27, 1876, in London, Ontario, and was buried in Oakland Cemetery next to his third wife Elizabeth Bartlett Forbes.